genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

     }

 ```
-You can see the whole tables file [here](/server-modules/integration/excel-to-genesis/Files/guide-12).
+You can see the whole table's file [here](/server-modules/integration/excel-to-genesis/Files/guide-12).
 Table IDs are sequential from the first one created, starting with the `-t` number supplied when you ran the script.
 #### Unable to parse
 If the conversion process was not able to parse a field, this is clearly marked by the comment.
 For example:
 ```kotlin